Losing My Extra-Virginity in Corsica: Oltremonti Olive Oil

 The harvest usually commences in early October as the olives ripen, indicated when they start to turn from green to black.
 Nets laid beneath the trees catch the fallers.
 It’s vital that there is no soil contact, as this increases the acidity in the olives and adds off-tastes.
 Acidity in olive oil, as we shall see, is the enemy.

-The olives now need to get to the mill quickly, before they oxidise.
+The olives now need milling quickly, before they oxidise.
 Oltremonti’s mill contains the latest technology.
 Forget the romantic image of millstones powered by straw-hatted Donkeys.
 Indeed, there are no grinding stones or presses used here.
 The ancient system could take weeks, whereas their mill can process 1,800 Kg per hour.
 Speed and mechanisation preserve flavour and consistency.
 It’s also much more efficient.

 Firstly, the olives need separating from any leaves or branches.
 Now washing removes any other contaminants.
 A machine then crushes the whole olives and their stones into a paste.
 The stones are beneficial because they contain anti-oxidants and make oil separation easier.
 Unlike grape pips, olive stones contain no harsh tannins.
 This paste is then kneaded rather like a dough for 30-60 minutes in a process called malaxing.
 Malaxing collects all the droplets of oil together and lets natural olive enzymes add additional flavour.